Dreaming of amazing food, beautiful views, and thrilling outdoor adventures? Asheville is your next travel destination!

 Soar above Asheville and the wondrous Blue Ridge mountains!
 Asheville Scenic Helicopter Tours is for anyone with a thirst for adventure and who wants to explore Asheville in an entirely new way.

-Aside from epic views of the Blue Ridge mountains, there are options to explore more of western North Carolina, Chimney Rock, and Lake Lure among others.
+Aside from epic views of the Blue Ridge mountains, there are options to explore more of western North Carolina, Chimney Rock, and Lake Lure, among others.

 Taking in unbeatable views from the comfort of a helicopter is not just for adults!
 This helicopter tour is also for families with kids.
 There is no age limit!
-Children age 23 months and under qualify as lap children, so there is no extra charge.
+Children aged 23 months and under qualify as lap children, so there is no extra charge.

 9. Downtown Asheville Electric Bike Tour